Spy × Family: Popularity

-Spy × Family has also started gaining mainstream popularity with a wide range of age groups, from children to adults.
-An official from Takara Tomy Arts said: "[the series] is popular among a wide range of people, just like Demon Slayer: Kimetsu no Yaiba.
-Anya is particularly popular.
-It is likely that there will be even more toys and goods in the future, including products for children."

 Sales

 In 2019, Spy × Family had 300,000 copies in circulation, including digital and physical sales, less than a month after the release of its first volume.
 The series reached 800,000 copies 2 months later, upon the release of its second volume.
 This number exceeded 2 million with the release of volume three, and 3 million in circulation by volume four.
 Less than two weeks before the release of its fourth volume, Spy × Family became the second fastest and successful hit, behind Assassination Classroom.
-According to Oricon, volumes three and four of the series were some of the top 30 best-selling manga volumes of 2020.
+According to Oricon, volumes three and four of the series were two of the top 30 best-selling manga volumes of 2020.
 It became the first Shōnen Jump+ series to receive an initial print run of over 1 million copies with its sixth volume.
-With its 6th volume released in December 2020, Spy × Family had over 8 million digital and physical copies in circulation.
+With its sixth volume released in December 2020, Spy × Family had over 8 million digital and physical copies in circulation.
 At that time, it was the ninth best-selling manga in 2020, with over 4.5 million copies sold within that year.

-In 2020, the 3rd volume of Spy × Family had received an initial print run of 400,000 copies.
+In 2020, the third volume of Spy × Family had received an initial print run of 400,000 copies.
 Along with Kingdom, it had an initial print run of 1 million copies, with its sixth volume in 2021.
 In May 2021, Spy × Family had reached 10 million copies in circulation and increased to 11 million copies by the next month.
 With 537,558 copies sold in its first week, volume six became the series' second consecutive volume to debut at number one on Oricon's weekly list of the best-selling manga.
 Volume six was among the top 30 best-selling manga volumes of 2021 according to Oricon.
-As of November 2021, the manga had over 12.5 million copies in circulation.
+By November 2021, the manga had over 12.5 million copies in circulation.
 It was the eighth best-selling manga in 2021, with over 4.9 million copies sold within that year.
 The series was ranked 10th on Rakuten's Top 20 Best Selling Digital Manga of 2020 and 16th in 2021.